gullanetworkcode/gullanetworkcode.github.io/_posts/2018-11-15-TextFSM-Comparing-2-Sets-of-Data.md

 published: true
 ---

-## TextFSM - Comparing 2 sets of data
+## Solving an issue with TextFSM and Comparing 2 sets of data

 This blog post will explain how to use TextFSM in a Python script to parse 2 seperate input files in the same script